 In March 2009, the Board of Supervisors established an In-lieu Inclusionary Housing Fee for projects that meet specific criteria.
 These fees are administered by the County Administrator's Office.
-When combined with HOME and Community Development Block Grant funds, plus fee waivers, several million dollars have been provided for use in the construction of affordable housing projects in the county.
+When combined with funds from the State HOME Investment Partnerships Program and federal Community Development Block Grant funds, plus fee waivers, several million dollars have been provided for use in the construction of affordable housing projects in the county.

 The single largest recipient of Inclusionary fee waivers, Housing Fees, HOME and CDBG funds has been the 80-unit Mercy Housing affordable apartment complex in Esparto.
-Approximately \$5.4 million of the total \$30 million construction cost was provided by Yolo County through a long term loan, including a \$800,000 Community Development Block Grant (CDBG) to finance off-site improvements and a \$3,100,000 HOME investment Partnerships Grant (HOME) to support onsite improvements as well as Phase 1 construction of the project.
+Approximately \$5.4 million of the total \$30 million construction cost was provided by Yolo County through a long term loan, including a \$800,000 Community Development Block Grant to finance off-site improvements and a \$3,100,000 HOME investment Partnerships Grant to support on-site improvements as well as Phase 1 construction of the project.
 Both grants were awarded in 2011.